PyLink/PyLink/docs/relay-quickstart.md

     - Rationale: it is common for a person to want to connect to multiple networks in a Relay instance, because they are still independent entities.
 You can still use IRCd-side clones prevention, which sanely blocks connections instead of killing / banning everyone involved.
 - Anope: **SQLINE nicks should NOT be used**
     - Rationale: Anope falls back to killing target clients matching a SQLINE, which will obviously cause conflicts with other services.
+- Atheme: **The ChanFix service should be disabled**
+    - Rationale: ChanFix is incompatible with Relay CLAIM because it overrides ops on relay channels whenever they appear "opless".
+This basic op check is unable to consider the case of remote channel services not being set to join channels, and will instead cause join/message/part spam as CLAIM reverts the ChanFix service's mode changes.
 - *Any*: **Do NOT register a relayed channel on multiple networks**
     - Rationale: It is very easy for this to start kick or mode wars.
 (Bad akick mask?
 Secure ops enabled?)
 - *Any*: **Do NOT jupe virtual Relay servers** (e.g. `net.relay`)